GocoVoid/YouTube-Trending-Videos-Data-Analysis/README.md

 ### 2. Classifying Trending Videos Category-wise
 <img src="ytAnalysis(1).png" width="850" height="450">
 <ul>
-  <li>The bar chart shows that the Family, Classics, Comedy and Movies Categories has the highest number of Trending Videos</li>
+  <li>The bar chart shows that the Entertainment, Gaming, Music and Sports Categories has the highest number of Trending Videos</li>
 </ul>

 <br>